-Eligible teams must include an engineer, preferably from Columbia's Fu Foundation School of Engineering and Applied Science with an affiliation to the Department of Biomedical Engineering, and a practicing clinician, preferably with an appointment at Columbia University Medical Center.
+Eligible teams must include an engineer or scientist AND a practicing clinician, preferably with an appointment at Columbia University Medical Center.
+One of these individuals must be a Columbia faculty member and the technology must be based on Columbia Intellectual Property.
 If you need an engineering or clinical collaborator, we may be able to facilitate introductions.

 All members of the team should be committed to commercialization objectives and be open to receiving mentorship, coaching, and oversight of their projects.